laurmaedje/typst/tests/suite/layout/page.typ

 --- page-set-in-container ---
 #box[
-  // Error: 4-18 page configuration is not allowed inside of containers
+  // Error: 4-18 pagebreaks are not allowed inside of containers
   #set page("a4")
 ]